maniatic0/INFOMGP-Final/README.md

 <br />
 3. For every time step, update the velocities to match the positions (the position-based step).
 <br />
-4. Apply impulses from collision (see discussion) to change the velocities abruptly.
+4. Apply impulses from collision to change the velocities abruptly.
+This is a hack, but it works reasonable: for every position change $\Delta x$ induced by correcting a constraint, create impulse to a velocity change of $CR \cdot \frac{\Delta x}{\Delta t}$.
+Remember that impulses are only aggregated at this stage, and integrated in step (1) of this algorithm.

 See below for details on where to do all that in the code.